yusufbtanriverdi/breakhis-classification/README.md

     - RF
     - Ensemble across magnification factors
     - Rejection scheme.
 - List deep learning models that we will have to use.
-I find RetinaNet useful for now.
+RetinaNet requires box annotations.
+We do not have that.
+But we may still use Focal Loss which is useful in imbalanced datasets.
 - Capsulate these methods in this repository.
 - Then we will start processing images.
+- List metric methods that we can use.
+- Visualization applications.

 ### References